Integration questions in separably good characteristics: Lg --infinitesimal saturation and proof of Theorem

-Remind that in the preamble in subsection \ref{infinitesimal_version} we have explained that $H$ actually writes $H= T \times D$ (for $D$ a $k$-diagonalisable group).
+Recall that in the preamble of section \ref{infinitesimal_version} we have explained that $H$ is actually equal to the product $T \times D$ (for $D$ a $k$-diagonalisable group).
 To prove that $N/N_{\red}$ is of multiplicative type we show that it is isomorphic to the group $D$.
-As $H$ normalise $N_{\red}$ (which is normal in $N$) and as $HN_{\red} = N$ and $N_{\red} \cong H \cap N_{\red}$, one has an isomorphism of $\fppf$-sheaves which turns out to be an isomorphism of algebraic groups:
+As: \begin{itemize} \item the group $H$ normalises $N_{\red}$ (which is normal in $N$) \item the equality $HN_{\red} = N$ is satisfied as well as the following isomorphism $N_{\red} \cong H \cap N_{\red}$, \end{itemize} one has an isomorphism of $\fppf$-sheaves which turns out to be an isomorphism of algebraic groups $H/H_{\red} \cong N/N_{\red} \cong D$.

 To end the proof of the first point of the theorem it remains to show that the unipotent radical of $N_{\red}$, denoted by $V$, is normal in $N$.
-Once again, the $\fppf$-formalism, reduces the problem to showing the $H$-invariance of $V$ (the unipotent radical $\Rad_U(N_{\red})$ being normal in $N_{\red}$).
-The reasoning follows the proof of the normality of $N_{\red}$ in $N$: we consider the subgroup $E_{W,J_{\mathfrak{v}}^{\alpha}}$ generated by $W$ and $J_{\mathfrak{v}^{\alpha}}$, for $\alpha \in X(T)^*$.
+Once again, the $\fppf$-formalism reduces the problem to showing the $H$-invariance of $V$, the unipotent radical $\Rad_U(N_{\red})$ being normal in $N_{\red}$.
+The reasoning follows the proof of the normality of $N_{\red}$ in $N$: we consider the subgroup $E_{W,J_{\mathfrak{v}}^{\alpha}}$ generated by $W$ and $J_{\mathfrak{v}^{\alpha}}$ for $\alpha \in X(T)^*$.
 As $W$ and $J_{\mathfrak{v}^{\alpha}}$ are normal in $N_{\red}$, the subgroup $E_{W,J_{\mathfrak{v}^{\alpha}}}$ is a unipotent smooth connected normal subgroup of $N$, thus it is contained in the unipotent radical of $N_{\red}$.